dgrothman/theinnerjourney/docs/C1-SafePeople/ColorCode-White.md

 * Ambivalent about direction and goals to pursue
 * Often lazy and unwilling to take responsibility to self
 * Resists making commitments

-**As a friend**

-* Lacks creativity to make suggestions
-* Easily led by others opinions
-* Won’t express honest perspective if controversial
-* Passive
-* Requests extra protection and a lot of support
-* Easily hurt and defeated

 ## Developing Positive Connections with White
 **Do's**